ros2/ros2_documentation/source/How-To-Guides/Releasing/_Clean-Up-Changelog.rst

 Open all ``CHANGELOG.rst`` files in an editor.
-You will see that ``catkin_generate_changelog`` has auto-generated a forthcoming section with notes auto-generated from commit messages:
+You will see that ``catkin_generate_changelog`` has auto-generated a forthcoming section with notes from commit messages:

 .. code-block:: rst